A representability theorem for some huge abelian categories: Quasi--locally presentable abelian categories

-canonically, as we have seen before.
-We infer that the full subcategory $\{A\in\CA\mid \phi_A\hbox{ is an isomorphism}\}\subseteq\CA$ is closed under kernels, cokernels, extensions, countable coproducts (since $\lambda\geq\aleph_1$) and contains $\CA_\kappa$, hence it is equal to $\CA$ using the hypothesis of weak $\kappa$--generation.
-This means that $\CC$ forms a solution set for $F$, so $F$ is representable by the general Freyd's adjoint functor theorem. \end{proof}
+is an exact functor.
+We infer that the full subcategory of $\CA$ consisting of all objects $A$ for which $\phi_A$ is an isomorphism contains $\CA_\kappa$ and is closed under kernels, cokernels, extensions and $\kappa$-coproducts (since $\lambda\geq\kappa$).
+Therefore it is equal to $\CA$ forced by the hypothesis of weak $\kappa$--generation.
+This means that $\phi$ is a natural isomorphism, hence a skeleton of $\CA_\lambda^\lambda$ forms a solution set for $F$.
+We conclude that $F$ is representable by the general Freyd's adjoint functor theorem. \end{proof}